 We are a biopharmaceutical company that develops novel drugs.
-Our lead drug candidate, REMOXY, is an extended-release oral formulation of oxycodone for the management of moderate-to-severe pain when a continuous, around-the-clock opioid analgesic is needed for an extended period of time.
+Our lead drug candidate, REMOXY, is an extendedrelease oral formulation of oxycodone for the management of moderate-to-severe pain when a continuous, around-theclock opioid analgesic is needed for an extended period of time.
 We designed REMOXY to discourage common methods of tampering and misuse.

-REMOXY is being developed pursuant to a strategic alliance we have with Pfizer under the Pfizer Agreements.
-References in this section to Pfizer include references to King.
-We believe Pfizer's acquisition of King may facilitate REMOXY's commercial success, if approved by the FDA.
+Pfizer's development of REMOXY was being conducted pursuant to the Pfizer Agreements.
+References to Pfizer in this Part I, Item 2 and in Part 2, Item 1A include references to its subsidiary King.